isomerpages/moe-yishunsec/_parents/Financial Matters/MOE FAS & Edusave.md

 <p>If your child/ward is currently not using the Edusave Account and you
-wish to use Edusave to pay for the single-tier miscellaneous fee, you can sign up through the Edusave Standing Order (SO) icon under the Services tab in Parents Gateway (PG) app, or through <a href="https://go.gov.sg/moe-edusave-signup" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/moe-edusave-signup</a>.
+wish to use Edusave to pay for the single-tier miscellaneous fee, you can sign up through the Edusave Standing Order (SO) icon under the Services tab in Parents Gateway (PG) app, or through <a href="" rel="noopener nofollow" target="_blank">www.moe.gov.sg/financial-matters/edusave-account/usage-of-edusave-funds</a>.
 Alternatively, you may continue to pay via GIRO or other e-payment options available.</p>
 </li>